 For any event, choosing the right date is critical.
 You want to judge the goal of your audience members and the attitude they will bring.

 For example, if you’re planning a work-related or professional live stream, Monday and Friday may be poor choices.
 On Monday, people tend to need to focus on catching up on messages and getting on top of things.
-And on Friday, people are checking out early and heading home.
+On Friday, on the other hand, people are checking out early and heading home.

-Plan your live event for a Tuesday, Wednesday, or Thursday if it’s work-related.
+The bottom line?
+Plan your live event for a Tuesday, Wednesday, or Thursday (if it’s work-related).

-You should also consider other events in your city or town, as well as:
+You should also consider other events happening in your city or town, as well as:

 - National holidays